react-cosmos/react-cosmos/docs/getting-started/next.md

 npm i -D react-cosmos@next react-cosmos-next@next
 ```

-Create `cosmos.config.json` and point `rendererUrl` to your Next.js Cosmos Renderer:
+Create `cosmos.config.json` and point `rendererUrl` to your renderer (we'll get back to it in a moment):

 ```json
 {